 Trailhead hours: Sunrise to sunset

-Both Cholla Trail (currently closed) and Echo Canyon Trail are rated extremely difficult, challenging hikers with exposed rock, strenuous climbs and sections of hand-over-hand climbing.
+Both Cholla Trail and Echo Canyon Trail are rated extremely difficult, challenging hikers with exposed rock, strenuous climbs and sections of hand-over-hand climbing.
 Dogs are prohibited at all Echo Canyon and Cholla Trail areas.

 Echo Canyon Trail